-We are happy to welcome you back into the Museum of Art!
-To ensure the health and safety of our staff and guests, we have implemented a number of procedures for visitation.
+We are happy to welcome you back!!
+To ensure the health and safety of our staff and guests, we have implemented the following procedures for visitation.

 Guests with COVID-19 symptoms or who are sick will not be permitted to enter.
-Guests are expected to follow health guidelines by wearing a mask over nose and mouth, and maintaining a distance of at least six feet from others at all times.
+Guests who are vaccinated are not required to wear a mask.

-.
-Please call 575-522-3120 or 575-528-3330 or email firstname.lastname@example.org to schedule your visit.
+Call 575-522-3120 or 575-528-3330 or email firstname.lastname@example.org to schedule your visit.
 Please arrive 5 minutes before your reserved time.
 If you arrive later than 10 minutes, we will ask that you reschedule your visit to respect the reservations of other patrons.
-Groups of more than 10 people will be asked to break into smaller groups.
+Groups of more than 40 people will be asked to break into smaller groups.

 We are not conducting tours at this time.
 Please call 575-528-3330 or email email@example.com for the latest information on tours.

-The Museum of Nature and Science, the Branigan Cultural Center, and the Railroad Museum remain closed at this time.
+The Branigan Cultural Center remains closed at this time.